Sector Performance by Calendar Month

 Health Care Select Sector SPDR (XLV)

 Consumer Discretionary Select SPDR (XLY)

 The following chart shows the average (equally weighted) sector performance and the dispersion of sector performances by calendar month over the sample period.
-Overall, January, February, June and September are weak months and March, April, October, November and December are strong months.
-Sector activity is most dispersed in February and most compressed in March, May, July and August.
+Sectors are on average strongest in spring and fall and weakest in late winter and summer.
+Sector activity is most dispersed in January, February and November and most compressed in March, May, June, July and especially August.

 How do average returns break down by sector?

 The next three charts show the average returns by calendar month, in groups of three, for the nine sector ETFs over the available sample period.
 Each chart also shows the average returns by month for SPY as a broad market benchmark.

 The following table lists the sectors with the two highest and two lowest average returns for each calendar month.

 In summary, evidence suggests that calendar effects may vary across U.S. sector ETFs.